jasonjb82/jasonjb82.github.io/about.md

 <p>I love working with data, both spatial and non-spatial and being able to see the various nuances that
 exist in it.
-I strive to help to help individuals, organizations and communities by analysing data and producing visualizations that would help them gain better insights and better decisions.</p>
+I strive to help to help individuals, organizations and communities by analysing data and producing visualizations that would help them gain better insights and make better decisions.</p>

 <p>I grew up in Ipoh, a small former tin mining town in nothern Peninsular Malaysia.
 It is of those towns
 with a small-city feel with big city values.
 Surrounded with majestic limestone hills clad with sparse